AGreenwoodMelb/AirAmboAttempt01/README.md

 //4.
 Use Pod.TryAddPatient() passing it the newly created Patient object as a parameter. patientPod.TryAddPatient(patient);

 //5.
-Perform Examinations and Interventions by using the PatientPod instance's .PerformIntervention() patientPod.PerformIntervention( new ExamineLungsAuscultateLungs(), out bool _);
+Perform Examinations and Interventions by using the PatientPod instance's .PerformProceedure() patientPod.PerformProceedure( new ExamineLungsAuscultateLungs(), out bool _);

 //6.
 Access the PatientPod instance's PatientResults object to see the information obtained from any of the Interventions / Examinations performed.
 System.Console.WriteLine(patientPod.PatientResults.RespiratorySystem.LeftLung.BreathSounds[LungLobeLocation.Upper]); //Not the best example but currently works.